 - How much you can lower your interest rate — generally one-half to three-quarters of a percentage point represents worthwhile savings

 - How many years you have left on your mortgage, and/or how long you plan to live in your home

 - How soon you’ll break-even on closing costs

 - Whether refinancing will cut down your equity, causing private mortgage insurance to kick in

 While there are new obligations to take on once you pay off your mortgage, including paying homeowners insurance and property taxes, owning your home free and clear carries both financial and emotional rewards.
-However, it may not always make sense to prepay your mortgage to get there, so it’s important to consider your priorities and the pros and cons of paying off your loan sooner.
+However, it may not always make sense to prepay your mortgage to get there, especially if interest rates are low, so consider your priorities and the pros and cons.